 Song Kul, a mesmerizing lake located in Kyrgyzstan.
 With Issyk Kul, it’s one of the major tourist attractions in Kyrgyzstan.
 And this is completely understandable, those two lakes are splendid.
 Watching them, you really feel like YOU are in the scenery of a postcard.
 And the best way to enjoy those two lakes, is to horse ride around them.
 I didn’t go to Issyk Kul, however I made the most of my time horse riding around Song Kul.
-Let’s talk about the Kyrgyz culture first…
+Let’s talk about the horse trekking in Kyrgyzstan culture first…

 Why horse riding to enjoy my time around the lake?
 And not by foot or by car?
 Some tourists decide to walk around the lake, but from a cultural point of view, Kyrgyz are used to take their horse to go somewhere.
 Don’t forget those people were nomads.
 To this day, in some villages and remote areas of the country, many locals choose to get around by horse, and not by car.
 You can see little kids, barely six years old, controlling very big horses!
 It’s in their blood!

 Since Kyrgyz people were nomadic, there was no place they could really call home, they were always living in a different area.
 The legacy of this way of living is the yurt.
 A yurt can be assembled and dismantled very quickly, and is easily transportable.
 Since they were always getting around by horse, they started creating and practicing sports… By horse!

 The most popular is the buzkachi.
 What is it about?
 Two teams of ten horseriders come face to face.
 Riding their horse, they have to get the ball and put it in opposing team’s basket.
 A little bit like soccer.
 But I forgot to clarify something.
 The ball I’m talking about, is a headless dead goat carcass.
 This sport attracts thousands of spectators, especially during the world nomad games, taking place every two years.
 Let’s see what buzkachi looks like…